chainstack/graph-deployment/helmfile/README.md

 2. [helmfile](https://github.com/roboll/helmfile)
 3. [helm-diff](https://github.com/databus23/helm-diff)

+Make sure to setup the kubectl config to point to the right kubernetes instance, see `terraform/<respective cloud provider>` for instructions.

 ## Network mode
 You can deploy graph node in network mode.
 In this case additional graph indexer components gets deployed, so that the node can join the graph network.